Lie Group Decompositions for Equivariant Neural Networks: Lie group decompositions for continuous equivariance

+Another key limitation is that for (\ref{eq:monte_carlo_cross_corr}) to realize an equivariant estimator when numerically approximating the convolution/cross-correlation integral, sampling needs to be realised with respect to the Haar measure of the group $G$.
 Techniques for sampling with respect to the Haar measure on the groups $\gso{n}$ or $\grxso{n}$ are known, and generally reduce to working with uniform measures on Euclidean spaces or unit quaternions in the case of $\gso{3}$.
-These concerns are also discussed by~\cite{macdonald2022enabling}, whose work is closest to our own.
-While their approach can be applied to any matrix Lie group, in practice their method requires that all group elements $\tilde{g}^{-1}g$ be precalculated and kept in memory before the forward pass, greatly limiting the scalability of the method due to its exponential memory requirements.
-We aim to address these limitations, while not restricting the class of `Lie algebra kernels` ${k_{\theta}: \mathfrak{g} \to \sR}$ that can be used.
-Under our framework one should be able to employ any $k_{\theta}$ that uses the coordinates of tangent vectors in $\mathfrak{g}$ expressed in some basis.
+We aim to address these limitations, allowing the previously described framework to be generalized to arbitrary Lie groups $G \leq \gglfull{n}$.
+We further seek a solution that places minimal limitations on the class of `Lie algebra kernels' ${k_{\theta}: \mathfrak{g} \to \sR}$ that can be used, and one should be able to employ any $k_{\theta}$ that uses the coordinates of tangent vectors in $\mathfrak{g}$ expressed in some basis.
+In the following we present a set of generally applicable tools while considering $\gsl{n}$ and $\ggl{n}$ as working examples, since these groups require more consideration and represent our primary application.